Cohomogeneity one Ricci Solitons from Hopf Fibrations: New Examples of Ricci solitons

-\begin{corollary}[\zitieren{BohmInhomEinstein}, Theorem 3.6] On $S^5$ and $S^6$ there exists one, on $S^7$ and $S^8$ there exist two, and on $S^9$ there exist three infinite families of non-isometric, strictly cohomogeneity one Einstein metrics of positive scalar curvature. \end{corollary}
+\begin{corollary}[B\"ohm] On $S^5$ and $S^6$ there exists one, on $S^7$ and $S^8$ there exist two, and on $S^9$ there exist three infinite families of non-isometric, strictly cohomogeneity one Einstein metrics of positive scalar curvature. \end{corollary}